Skip to content

 The Mistake Amateur Kitchen Designers Make Constantly.

-white kitchen with small island
+white kitchen with small island Blog on amateur kitchen designers

-white kitchen with small island
+white kitchen with small island created by a professional kitchen designer

-Kitchen designers make more money when they sell you more cabinets so when your designer objects to what you are pushing for and tells you spaces are too tight, they are putting your best interest above their own pocketbook.
-Becoming annoyed with the professional or thinking you know better will make it likely that your kitchen will be full of mistakes.
-Because after you don’t listen to the first few warnings, many designers will stop being critical of your ideas and simply sell you the bad kitchen you seem to want and stop giving the professional advice that is only frustrating you.
+So when designers object and tell you spaces are too tight, they are putting your best interest first.
+Becoming annoyed with the professional or thinking you know better makes things worse.
+Because after you don’t listen to the first few warnings, many designers will stop being critical of your ideas.
+They will sell you the bad kitchen you seem to want.
+Because knowledgeable advice is only frustrating you.

-Unfortunately, because of THE IKEA EFFECT, a delusional disorder that makes people believe that what they have designed is far better than what is reasonable you may very well think your design is great.
+Because of this amateur kitchen designers often believe their design is great.
 However, the people that visit your home will be remarking at how crazy and tight your kitchen is.
 And when the time comes to sell your home, you will get a more objective evaluation of your design by the offers you get from perspective home buyers.

 view of kitchen and small dining room table